 Lumitics is a Singaporean startup that tracks food waste.
-The startup’s smart food waste tracker, Insight, uses proprietary AI-based image recognition.
-The startup provides chefs with visibility on their food waste as feedback loops between the customers and the food quality.
-This allows restaurants and other food outlets to optimize their production and craft menu based on customer preferences.
-Lumitics’ Insight helps stakeholders reduce food waste at hotels, airplanes, and cruise ships, reducing food costs.
+The startup’s smart food waste tracker, Insight, uses proprietary AI-based image recognition technology.
+It offers chefs insights into food waste, fostering feedback loops that enhance food quality based on customer preferences.

 Food Drop connects Surplus Food to Local Charities